Unemployment Benefits, Job Loss and Taxes

 - If you e-Filed on or after March 16, 2021 and reported unemployment income, the eFile tax app will calculate all necessary adjustments, thus as a result you do not have to do anything else; more details below.
 An overview on how individual states are taxing unemployment income before and after the American Rescue Plan Act (ARPA) and if the IRS unemployment income tax exclusion applies to a state tax return or not.
 If so read these state income tax return amendment instructions if you e-Filed your 2020 state tax return(s) on or before March 15, 2021.
 Monitor here to see how your state(s) will handle the unemployment compensation exclusion in response to the ARPA.

-2020 Unemployment benefit payments were extended from September 6, 2020 to March 14, 2021, and then again until September 6, 2021, thus states will now provide 53 weeks of benefits, up from 23 weeks in 2020.
+- Enhanced 2020 unemployment benefit payments were extended from September 6, 2020 to March 14, 2021, and then again until September 6, 2021, thus states will now provide 53 weeks of benefits, up from 23 weeks in 2020.
 However, many states ended this earlier than the September date.
 The unemployment benefits have increased by $300 per week as a result of the December 2020 second stimulus payment package.
-Find out if you qualify and what your second stimulus payment might be.
-It is not too late to claim the first or second stimulus payment on your 2020 tax return if you never received them!
+It is not too late to claim the first or second stimulus payment on your 2020 Tax Return if you never received them!
 See how to claim the Recovery Rebate Credit on your 2020 Return by filing a previous year return.

-Over 23 million individuals have filed for unemployment during 2020.
+Over 23 million individuals had filed for unemployment during 2020.
 For the first time, some self-employed workers qualified for unemployment benefits.
 Get the details on the third stimulus payment.

 The Pandemic Unemployment Assistance (PUA), which are additional unemployment benefit payments, also included self-employed, independent contractors or freelancers, and gig-economy workers.
 Essentially, these are unemployment benefits to those who are generally not eligible for regular unemployment insurance benefits.
 If you are self-employed with at least $5,000 a year self employment income and also have other employee based income through an employer, you might be disqualified from Pandemic Unemployment Assistance benefit payments, but you might be eligible for an additional $100 per week in unemployment benefits payments.